omnata-labs/omnata-plugin-examples/README.md

 Command notes:
 - `upload` downloads pip requirements, zips up the codebase, uploads to a stage in your account and creates an application package
 - `deploy` installs the application locally from the application package
 - `register` pairs the plugin app with the Omnata Sync Engine, so that the plugin appears in the list when creating connections.
+You only need to do this once, subsequent code changes are covered by the `upload` and `deploy` commands.